luciancaetano/scriptails/README.md

 ---

-Scriptails is a framework for building a command line interface(CLI) using Node.js.Scriptails makes easy to build your own CLIs for your company, servicer, project.
+Scriptails is a framework for building a command line interface(CLI) using Node.js.Scriptails makes easy to build your own CLIs for your company, service, project.
 Yes, scriptails were created to be used both within projects and as a separate tool.

 **Read Docs Here:** https://scriptails-docs.vercel.app/docs/intro